We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Why are Weber grills so expensive?

-USA-made Weber grills cost more than many of their competitors (although they’re by no means the priciest girls on the market).
+USA-made Weber grills cost more than many of their competitors (although they’re by no means the priciest grills on the market).
 This is in part due to the relatively high labor costs for onshore manufacturing.
 They’re also made from premium materials, guaranteed to last a long time.
 For that reason, Weber offers generous warranties; 10-12 years for the cookbox on almost all their full-sized models.
 Other grill parts, like the knobs, grates, and burner tubes have slightly shorter warranties, ranging from three to 10 years.
-Their portable grills warranties are usually five years.
+Their portable grills' warranties are usually five years.

 How long do Weber grills last?

 Weber grills will last a long time when cared for properly.
-For most models, the basic structure will last for upwards of 10 years, and is covered under a large warranty.
+For most models, the basic structure will last for upwards of 10 years and is covered under a large warranty.
 If other parts of the grill, like the knobs or ash catch, break, they can be replaced.
 Even if those parts are no longer under warranty, it’s more affordable to replace them than to buy a whole new grill.
-You can increase the longevity of your grill by keeping it covered when not in use, and storing it inside during harsh weather.
+You can increase the longevity of your grill by keeping it covered when not in use and storing it inside during harsh weather.

 Why We're The Experts

-• Rochelle Bilow is the commerce editor at Serious Eats.
-She has been writing about food professionally for over a decade, and reviewing kitchen equipment since 2021.
+• Rochelle Bilow is an editor at Serious Eats.
+She has been writing about food professionally for over a decade and reviewing kitchen equipment since 2021.

 More Serious Eats Recipes